Gepetto/robotpkg/README.txt

 2.1  Where to get robotpkg and how to keep it up-to-date

-Before you download and extract the files, you need to decide where you want to extract them. robotpkg is by default installed in /opt/openrobots.
-Creating this directory will probably require administration privileges ("root") and if you don't have such privileges, you are free to install the sources and binary packages wherever you want in your filesystem.
-The pathname shall not contain white-space or other characters that are interpreted specially by the shell and some other programs: a safe bet is to use only letters, digits, underscores and dashes.
-The rest of this document will assume that you are using /opt/ openrobots and you should adapt this path to whatever location you choosed.
+Before you download and extract the files, you need to decide where you want to extract them and where you want robotpkg to install packages.
+By defaut, the / opt/openrobots directory is used.
+In the rest of this document, the installation path is called the prefix. robotpkg will never require administration privileges by itself.
+We thus recommend that you do not install or run robotpkg as the root user.
+If something ever goes really wrong, it might go less wrong if it is not running as root.
+If you want to install to the default location /opt/openrobots, we recommend that you create this directory owned by a regular user.
+Creating or using /opt/openrobots typically requires administration ( a.k.a.
+"root") privileges.
+If you don't have such privileges (or if you want to install to a different location), you have to unpack the sources and install the binary packages in another prefix.
+If you don't have any special administration rights on the target machine, a safe bet is to choose the $HOME/ openrobots location, as the $HOME directory will always be writable by yourself.
-Please note that you should use a prefix which is dedicated to packages and not shared with other programs (i.e., do not try and use a prefix of /usr).
+Any prefix will work, but please note that you should choose an installation path which is dedicated to robotpkg packages and not shared with other programs (e.g., we do not recommend to use a prefix of /usr).
 Also, you should not try to add any of your own files or directories (such as src/) below the prefix tree.
-This is to prevent possible conflicts between programs and other files installed by the package system and whatever else may have been installed there. robotpkg will never require administration privileges by itself after the initial bootstrap phase.
-We thus recommend that you initially setup the /opt/ openrobots directory readable and writable by your regular user and work only as this user afterwards.
-If something ever goes really wrong, you might thank yourself later that you did so...
-Setting up this directory can be done with the following commands in a shell:
+This will prevent possible conflicts between programs and other files installed by the package system and whatever else may have been installed there.

-% sudo mkdir -p /opt/openrobots
-% sudo chown `id -u` /opt/openrobots

-If the sudo command is not available or if you are not allowed to run it, you should consider installing robotpkg to a different location.
+Finally, the installation path shall not contain white-space or other characters that are interpreted specially by the shell and some other programs: use only letters, digits, underscores and dashes.
+The rest of this document will assume that you are using /opt/openrobots as the prefix.
+You should adapt this path to whatever prefix you choosed.

 2.1.1  Getting the binary bootstrap kit